pjaskulski/kursnbp/README.md

 ## English version:

-Console application for downloading exchange rates and gold prices from the website of the National Bank of Poland.
+Command line tool for downloading exchange rates and gold prices from the website of the National Bank of Poland.

-    Program calling parameters:
+    Application arguments:
       -day string
         date of the exchange rate table (YYYY-MM-DD or: today, current or date range YYYY-MM-DD: YYYY-MM-DD)